chinmayhegde/introml-notes-sp2020/pages/lecture14_notes.md

 This seems intuitive, and many methods for obtaining statistically fair classifiers exist.
 Unfortunately, statistical parity can be problematic too.
 (What if $80 \%$ of group A are capable of actually repaying the loan but only $60 \%$ of group B can?)
 More generally, there are fundamental

 There are other definitions of fairness: equal odds, individual fairness, counterfactual fairness, etc -- but no one definition has emerged as consensus as of yet.

-## Robustness and Security

-(no notes: refer to the colab exercise for details)

 ## ML ethics